wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-meetings-apps/includes/4-participants-in-meeting-experiences.md

 The current meeting context is available to developers using the Microsoft Teams `context` object that's passed into custom apps.
 The `context` object contains a property, `frameContext`, that's set to one of the three values for meeting apps.

-The Yeoman generator for Microsoft Teams includes the NPM package [msteams-react-base-component](https://www.npmjs.com/package/msteams-react-base-component) that contains a React hook `useTeams()` based on the Microsoft Teams JavaScript SDK.
+The Yeoman generator for Microsoft Teams includes the npm package [msteams-react-base-component](https://www.npmjs.com/package/msteams-react-base-component) that contains a React hook `useTeams()` based on the Microsoft Teams JavaScript SDK.

 In your meeting app tab, use this React hook to get the tab's current context: